-- 1.4 Neighbourhood Plans provide local communities, like Holt, with the chance to manage the quality of development of their areas.
-Once subjected to independent examination and approved at a referendum, the Plan will become part of the statutory development plan for the area and will carry weight as a material consideration in how planning applications are decided.
+- 1.3 Neighbourhood Plans provide local communities, like Holt, with the chance to manage the quality of development of their areas.
+Approved plans form part of the statutory development plan for North Norfolk and carry weight as a material consideration in how planning applications are decided in the Holt Neighbourhood Area.
 Plans must therefore contain only land use planning policies that can be used for this purpose.
-This often means that there are important issues of interest to the local community that cannot be addressed in a Plan if they are not directly related to planning. - 1.5 Although there is considerable scope for the local community to decide on its planning policies, Neighbourhood Plans must meet some 'basic conditions'.
-In essence, the conditions are: - Is the Plan consistent with the national planning policy? - Is the Plan consistent with local planning policy? - Does the plan promote the principles of sustainable development? - Has the process of making the plan met the necessary requirements? - 1.6 In addition, the Town Council needs to demonstrate to an independent examiner that it has successfully engaged with the local community in preparing the Plan.
-If the examiner is satisfied that it has, and considers the Plan meets the above conditions, then the Plan will go to a referendum of the local electorate.
-If a simple majority of the turnout votes in favour of the Plan, then it becomes adopted as formal planning policy.
+This often means that there are important issues of interest to the local community that cannot be addressed in a Neighbourhood Plan if they are not directly related to planning. - 1.4 Although there was considerable scope for the local community to decide on its planning policies, Neighbourhood Plans must meet some 'basic conditions'.
+In essence, the conditions are: - Is the Plan consistent with national planning policy? - Is the Plan consistent with local planning policy? - Does the plan promote the principles of sustainable development? - Has the process of making the plan met the necessary requirements? - 1.5 In addition, the Town Council needed to demonstrate to an independent examiner that it had successfully engaged with the local community in preparing the Plan.